Kaenon Clarke Review

-We tested the Clarks with Grey 12 Pacific Blue Mirror Lenses designed specifically for water and paddle activities.
+We tested the Clarkes with Grey 12 Pacific Blue Mirror Lenses designed specifically for water and paddle activities.
 They're a medium-full fit, come with a zippered semi-rigid shell case and a soft bag/cleaning cloth, and are available with prescription lenses.

-The Grey 12 Pacific Blue Mirror lenses we tested in the Clarks are high-quality SR-91 lenses made of a proprietary blend of polycarbonate.
+The Grey 12 Pacific Blue Mirror lenses we tested in the Clarkes are high-quality SR-91 lenses made of a proprietary blend of polycarbonate.
 We are impressed with how clear these lenses are to look through, considering they're up against some solid glass competitors.
 They also block specific wavelengths of light between red, green, and blue, providing optimal contrast for the human eye without distorting colors.
 They're very comfortable to wear in just about any lighting situation, and their blend of coatings on top of impact-resistant lenses makes them very able to withstand the abuses we put them through - including throwing them into the gravel and dropping them into the lake

 - 100% UV Protection

 - 12% Visible Light Transmission (Category 3)

 - 0% HEV/Blue Light Blockage, 0% Infrared Blockage